 Partnerships for Adaptation, Implementation, and Dissemination awards may focus on one institution or organization, or they may be a partnership between several institutions and/or organizations.
 PAID projects can focus on all STEM disciplines, several disciplines, or only one discipline, including the social and behavioral sciences.
-Projects may have an international, national, state or local scope.
+Projects may have an international, national, regional or local scope.
 Previous or current funding from ADVANCE is not a prerequisite for submitting a PAID proposal (see additional ADVANCE merit review criteria).
-PAID awards support activities such as: